Glenn Danas, Partner

 P: 310.556.6826 | F: 310.943.0396

-Glenn Danas is a senior counsel with Capstone Law where he manages the briefing and litigation strategy for the firm’s major motions, appeals, writs and settlement approvals.
+Glenn Danas is a partner with Capstone Law where he manages the briefing and litigation strategy for the firm’s major motions, appeals, writs and settlement approvals.
 Glenn is currently lead counsel before the California Supreme Court in the highly-publicized Iskanian v.
 CLS Transportation Los Angeles, No. S204032 (rev. granted September 19, 2012).
 Prior to joining Capstone, Glenn successfully briefed and argued the precedent-setting appeal in Brown v.
 Ralph’s Grocery Co., 197 Cal.
 App.
 4th 489 (2011), regarding the unenforceability of the California Labor Code’s Private Attorneys General Act (PAGA) waivers.
 Glenn also successfully defeated an appeal of a motion to remand under the Class Action Fairness Act (CAFA) “local controversy exception” in Coleman v.
 Estes Express Lines, Inc., 631 F.3d 1010 (9th Cir.
 2011), making new law in the process.

 Glenn began his career and received his training at an international law firm in New York City, where he primarily focused on antitrust and securities litigation.
 Glenn graduated from Emory University School of Law, where he was a board member of the Law Review and graduated with honors.
 While in law school, Glenn authored The Interstate Class Action Jurisdiction Act of 1999: Another Congressional Attempt to Federalize State Law, 49 EMORY L.J.
 1305 (2000), which was selected by the ABA as one of the top three student-written law journal articles in its annual nationwide competition.
 After law school, he clerked for the Honorable U.W.
 Clemon, Chief U.S. District Judge for the Northern District of Alabama.
 He received his undergraduate degree in Industrial and Labor Relations from Cornell University, where he was a member of the mock trial team and editor of the Cornell Political Forum.
 Glenn was recently recognized by The Daily Journal as one of California’s Top 20 Lawyers Under 40 for 2013.